 You said, “You shoulda seen the look on yer face.”

-As always, I welcome your comments on the contents of this post.
-Feel free to discuss any aspect of this song; its’ lyrics or musicianship, if you like.
-Also, if you feel brave, you may wish to tell your own stories about cancer and/or loss, of Love given or received or whatever your own heart may desire.
+I welcome your comments on the contents of this post.
+Feel free to discuss any aspect of this song.
+If you are feeling brave and wish to tell your own stories about cancer and/or loss, of Love given or received or whatever your own heart may desire, I will welcome them in the comment box below.
 Thanks for visiting my blog and reading this post and listening to “In A World Possessed By The Human Mind” by The Tragically Hip.